dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Worked on a function to test a math statement..
 It was quite fun but the function is too simple..

 **Thoughts**: Apart from this read couple of articles about MERN stack.

+### Day 22: May-04-18 Friday
+**Today's Progress**: Started on some initial prep for journal app.
+Went through the code I wrote earlier for this.
+Tried to and use some of that but decided to start fresh.

+**Thoughts**: So far decided on React and GraphQL for sure.